IvoNet/epub-processor/README.md

 # Backlog #
+* Add StyleStrategy for replacing the current style with an IvoNet style

 AuthorStrategy:
 * Too many dropouts on "No Author".
 Need to try to get the author name from the filename/path if the metadata list is empty. -> IN PROGRESS
 * If an author is names like editor, publisher, various, etc it should be stripped from the author list